-Section 8.1 Show your membership card
+Section 8.1 Provide your membership information

-To fill your prescription, show your plan membership card at the network pharmacy you choose.
-When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
+To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
+The network pharmacy will automatically bill the plan for our share of your drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.

-Section 8.2 What if you don't have your membership card with you?
+Section 8.2 What if you don't have your membership information with you?

-If you don't have your plan membership card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information.

 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
 (You can then ask us to reimburse you for our share.
-See Chapter 7, Section 2.1 for information about how to ask the plan for reimbursement.)
+See Chapter 7, Section 2 for information about how to ask the plan for reimbursement.)

-SECTION 9 Part D drug coverage in special situations Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+SECTION 9 Part D drug coverage in special situations

+Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?

 If you are admitted to a hospital or to a skilled nursing facility for a stay covered by the plan, we will generally cover the cost of your prescription drugs during your stay.
-Once you leave the hospital or skilled nursing facility, the plan will cover your drugs as long as the drugs meet all of our rules for coverage.
-See the previous parts of this section that tell about the rules for getting drug coverage.
-Chapter 6 (What you pay for your Part D prescription drugs) gives more information about drug coverage and what you pay.
+Once you leave the hospital or skilled nursing facility, the plan will cover your prescription drugs as long as the drugs meet all of our rules for coverage described in this Chapter.